What’s A Number 1 Pencil

 • The soft lead also makes it easier to create different line widths and achieve various levels of darkness, giving you more control over your writing or artwork.

-So, if you’re looking for a pencil that offers versatility and a smooth writing experience, a number 1 pencil with its optimal lead hardness is the best choice for you.
+So, if you’re looking for a pencil that offers versatility and a smooth writing experience, 1 pencil with its optimal lead hardness is the best choice for you.

 Characteristics Of A Number 1 Pencil